Elijahkingola/Joel/README.md

 # Joel
 Data Science Capstone Project
-Joel Joel where ae you?
+Joel Joel where are you?